Houston X Design Week

 - The event should be in an accessible venue and have access to water and restroom facilities.
 Any other food or beverages are welcome and would be the responsibility of the host.

-- AIA Houston will advertise the event to students, members and the public
+- AIA Houston will advertise the event to members, students, and the public.

 - AIA Houston’s online registration portal can limit the attendance to your preferred limit.